10 Tips for Finding a Job in a New City

 8. Take Your Job With You

 Do you love your job?
 There may be a chance that you can take it with you when you move.
 If your employer is thrilled with the work you do and would hate to lose you, they may be willing to let you work remotely.
 That’s especially the case if you’re available to travel back to the office for meetings.
-Here’s how to ask your boss if you can work remotely.

-9. Request a Transfer
+9. Request a Job Transfer

 It’s obviously not feasible if you work for a small organization, but if you work for a large company with offices in your new location, transferring may be an option.
 You may be able to transfer to the same or a similar job, or you may be able to get a different position with your current employer.
-Review these tips for requesting a transfer and transfer request examples to guide you.

 10. Consider a Temp or Seasonal Job